 On the opposite side of the Plaza Mayor (the hub of ancient Madrid), on the western edge of the city, is the district of Los Austrias, whose name harks back to the Habsburg rulers of Spain.
 If you want to live amongst some of Europe’s most beautiful buildings and prefer more traditional Spanish restaurant experiences, this could be the place for you.

-Unfortunately, the quid per quo for being surrounded by magnificent architecture, can be time spent on the school run, as only three of the international schools are close by in northwest Madrid.
-These are the main campus of the British Council School, interestingly founded in 1940 (surely a brave move) Kensington School and the American School of Madrid.
-The group of SEK International Schools has several campuses, Colegio Internacional SEK - El Castillo is in northwest Madrid, but one of its other divisions, Colegio Internacional SEK - Santa Isabel, is bang in the middlle, a stone’s throw from the Prado, whilst the campus for Colegio Internacional SEK – Cuidalcampo, is further out to the northeast beyond Alcobendas.
+Unfortunately, the quid per quo for being surrounded by magnificent architecture, can be time spent on the school run, as only three of the international schools that are reasonably close to the centre are those in northwest Madrid.
+These consist of the main campus of the British Council School, interestingly founded in 1940 (surely a brave move), Kensington School and the American School of Madrid.
+The group of SEK International Schools has several campuses, Colegio Internacional SEK - El Castillo is in northwest Madrid, but one of its other divisions, Colegio Internacional SEK - Santa Isabel, is bang in the middlle, a stone’s throw from the Prado, whilst the campus for Colegio Internacional SEK – Cuidalcampo, is further out to the northeast, beyond Alcobendas.
 The only school due west of the city, in Villaviciosa de Odón, is the bilingual Agora International School, part of a group of privately owned Spanish schools.

 Nearly seventy years after Joseph Bonaparte’s brief rule, the French renewed their link with Madrid, by opening the Lycée Francais de Madrid, originally with only 50 pupils, but now the world’s largest French international school outside France.
-On two campuses, one in the northeast of Madrid and one further outside the centre, at Alcobendas, which boasts the Urbanization La Moraleja, known as the Beverley Hills of Madrid, with its flashy houses, complete with exorbitant price-tags.
+On two campuses, one in the northeast of Madrid and one further outside the centre, at Alcobendas.
+This town also boasts the Urbanization La Moraleja, known as the Beverley Hills of Madrid, with its flashy houses, complete with exorbitant price-tags.

 For more information on these schools, please go to each school’s individual entry on the GSGI database or The GSGI article 'Best schools in Madrid considered by expats'.